 We’re also seeing the power-of-choice shift to the consumer.
 Once, the extent of engagement between a utility company and its subscribers was the bill at the end of the month.
 But as consumers become more thoughtful about where their power comes from and wish to choose the supplier that best suits their lifestyle, energy companies must be ready to answer those demands to remain close to their customers.

 Planning and maintaining charging stations

 Electric vehicle owners will need charging stations.
-It’s easy to foresee that most people will desire to have those stations at home, at their work place, and other areas with large community activity (shopping centers, stadiums, theaters).
+It’s easy to foresee that most people will desire to have those stations at home, at their workplace, and in other areas with large community activities (shopping centers, stadiums, theaters).

 Since electric vehicles are already on the road, some companies have already built charging stations — but consumers still suffer from range anxiety and report challenges with locating the right connectors or compatibility with their cars.
 Providing charging stations that avoid these issues means creating scaleable, universal infrastructure as part of a smarter, cleaner energy system.

 That means fielding a workforce to build, manage and maintain all of the assets that make up a country’s electric vehicle charging ecosystem.
 That, in turn, means a fleet of maintenance vehicles that need to be managed and themselves are likely to be electric.
 This vehicle logistics challenge is something HERE has been solving for years – and our location tools are the best in the market.

 With our maps, platforms, and location intelligence, HERE is in a unique position to assist utility companies in better understanding the challenges coming for the energy sector, and respond to those challenges in an agile, scalable way.